 What can you do in this case?
 First of all you will need to find a new, reliable web host that supports WordPress.

-Hosting companies that I recommend for WordPress sites:
+Hosting companies I recommend for WordPress sites:

 BlueHost is the best choice when it comes to business WordPress hosting.
 They have multiple shared plans, managed hosting for WordPress, VPS and Dedicated hosting as well cloud hosting.
 This hosting provider is great from small to large websites.
 Check out our BlueHost review to find out more about the company.